-Instead they keep flogging this "dead horse", desperately wanting Germany or Europe to reawaken and become a power again and fulfil THEIR prophecies.
-If a few Neo-Nazis cause a stir in Europe, the COGs are quick to jump and proclaim that the Beast is rising.
-Sure there are still people with nationalistic tendencies and aspirations, but they are unable to make a fist.
-They have departed from the Christian religion that gave them strength.
-They have lost their power; their churches are virtually empty.
+Instead, they keep flogging a "dead horse", desperately wanting Germany or Europe to reawaken and become a power again and fulfil their prophecies.
+If a few Neo-Nazis cause a stir in Europe, the COG's are quick to jump up and proclaim that the Beast is rising.
+Sure, there are still people with nationalistic tendencies and aspirations, but they are unable to make a fist.
+They have departed from the Christian religion that gave them their strength.
+They have lost their power: their churches are virtually empty.

 Remarkably, when the Second World War was still raging, Herbert Armstrong said it was the final stand of the Beast.
-HE WAS RIGHT.
-However, because he "thought the Kingdom of God should immediately appear" (Lk 19:11) at the conclusion of the war, and it didn't, he changed his tune and began preaching about another final rise of the Beast powers.
+He was right!
+However, because he, much like the people in Christ's day, "thought the Kingdom of God should immediately appear" (Lk 19:11) at the conclusion of the war, and it didn't, he changed his tune and began preaching about another final rise of the Beast powers.
 In doing this he made two enormous errors:

-1) HWA did not see that the Beast powers/the times of the Gentiles constituted a specific length of time, that is 2520 years.
+1) HWA failed to see that the Beast powers/the times of the Gentiles constituted a specific length of time, that is, 2520 years.

-2) HWA failed to see that the restoration of the nation of Israel was as a result of the Beast powers/the times of the Gentiles coming to an end.
+2) HWA failed to understand that the restoration of the nation of Israel was the result of the Beast powers/the times of the Gentiles coming to an end.

-Since that time, the errors keep being repeated and compounded by the Churches of God.
+Since that time, the errors have kept on being repeated and compounded by the Churches of God.

 The general misinterpretation of the Olivet prophecy, and the belief in a worldwide, Beast led, "great tribulation" just prior to Christ's return, have greatly contributed to the spiritual blindness in evidence today.

-The "great tribulation" was a terrifying event in the first century AD, but confined to such a location that fleeing from Judea to the surrounding mountains was enough to escape it.
+The "great tribulation" was a terrifying event that befell Jerusalem and the Jews in the first century AD, but confined to such a location that fleeing from Judea to the surrounding mountains was enough to escape it.

 Please see the page "THE REAL SEVEN SEALS" for a full explanation of the Olivet prophecy.